mity/acutest/README.md

 Home: http://github.com/mity/acutest

-## What Is ACUTest
+## What Is Acutest

-"ACUTest" means "Another C Unit Testing" and it is intended to do exactly that, while being as simple as possible to use it, not to stand in the developer's way and minimize any external dependencies.
+"Acutest" means "Another C Unit Testing" and it is intended to do exactly that, while being as simple as possible to use it, not to stand in the developer's way and minimize any external dependencies.